elena-iri/ARGinator/docs/source/checklist.md

 >
 > Answer:

 (It was covered by the course but) we used the Pytorch-Lightning framework to reduce boilerplate ML code in our codebase.
 A python package that we used outside of the course was the h5py library to process .h5 protein embedding files into a torch tensor.
+We also employed umap to generate a figure in our API when running inference.
+Lastly, we used the ProtT5 protein languague model from hugging face model to generate the input data (protein embeddings) for our classifier.

 ## Coding environment